ADHD Social Skills To Help Your Child In School

 Getty/AnnaStills

-As with many mental health conditions, the primary treatment methods for ADHD involve psychotherapy (talk therapy), behavior modification, and medication, along with lifestyle changes, coping strategies, and communication skills.
+As with many mental health conditions, the primary treatment methods for ADHD involve psychotherapy (talk therapy), behavior modification, and medication.
+However, it can also be beneficial to learn strategies to improve a person’s social skills among friends, family, peers, and co-workers.
 The American Academy of Pediatrics does not recommend medication for children under six.

 Psychotherapy

-Talk therapy treatments like cognitive behavioral therapy (CBT) can help kids with ADHD recognize and understand their emotions, identify unhealthy thought patterns, and shift to healthier habits with professional support.
+Talk therapy treatments like cognitive behavioral therapy (CBT) can help children with ADHD recognize and understand their emotions.
+The therapeutic process can help with identifying unhealthy thought patterns, understanding the root of those feelings, and shifting to healthier habits in a safe setting.
 CBT helps people examine the relationship between how they think and how they feel.
-Therapy can also teach practical coping skills, communication techniques, and social skills to help make symptoms easier to manage for your child.
+Therapy can also teach practical coping skills, communication techniques, and social interaction skills to help make symptoms easier to manage for your child.

-Behavioral modification training teaches parents practical, effective ways to connect with their children and guide them while modeling appropriate, acceptable behaviors in various settings.
+Behavioral modification training teaches parents practical, effective ways to connect with their children and guide them while modeling appropriate, acceptable behaviors and better communication skills in various settings.
 This approach is commonly used when medication isn’t an option, and it can continue supporting children as they begin self-correcting behaviors to meet expectations.

 Medication

-Pharmaceutical intervention can be a life-changing addition to ADHD treatments for qualifying patients.
+Pharmaceutical intervention can be a life-changing addition to ADHD treatments for qualifying patients who are having a hard time managing their symtoms.
 For children over age six who struggle in school and have an ADHD diagnosis, stimulant medications can make it possible to act calmly and focus on school.
-Because ADHD "wires" their brains differently, the stimulant is a calming element to the overstimulated nervous system.
+Because ADHD "wires" their brains differently, stimulants can have a calming effect on their overstimulated nervous system and feel like the missing pieces in a treatment plan.
 If you think medication may be appropriate for your child, speak to their pediatrician or healthcare provider.
 Recent research shows that many parents avoid ADHD medication due to misunderstanding how it works, family pressure, concerns about treatment risk, or guilt, despite significant evidence showing the potential benefits

 Excessive energy can make it difficult for a child with ADHD to sit still and be quiet during school hours.
 Consider working with your child’s intervention specialist to plan activity breaks if they have trouble concentrating.
 Even short bursts of physical activity can help calm the hyperactive impulses kids with ADHD often experience.